LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_build.md

 Git can be used with many different workflows, see for instance <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
 Usually you work with a master branch and different feature branches.

-# Git Branches and Maven Version Scheme
+# Git Branches and Maven SNAPSHOT Version Scheme

 The maven version is the branch name in git plus "-SNAPSHOT".
+For example:

+* master: master-SNAPSHOT
+* development: development-SNAPSHOT
+* feature-ABC: feature-ABC-SNAPSHOT

+**Advantages**
-So the branch "my-feature-branch" has the maven version "my-feature-branch-SNAPSHOT".
+* Simple mapping between git branch and maven version

-kramdown
-: A Markdown-superset converter

-Maruku
-:     Another Markdown-superset converter

-Advantages
-: Simple mapping between git branch and maven version : Can easily checked with maven constraints
+* Can easily checked with maven constraints

-Drawbacks
+**Drawbacks**
 * No "traditional" maven version scheme

+## Versions and Dependencies

+The traditional maven version scheme has versions like 1.2.3-SNAPSHOT.
+After a release build, the number is changed.
+Most of the time, the dependencies to SNAPSHOTs have to be updated (e.g from 1.2.3-SNAPSHOT to 1.2.3-SNAPSHT).

 -> git maven plugin, add commit id to manifest.mf